spurcell/docs/docs/data.md

 ## Primitive Data Types

-Lo supports signed integers and floating point numbers and provides the literal values `true` and `false` for booleans.
+Lo's primitive data types include

+- integers
+- floating-point numbers (IEEE 754)
+- boolean values (`true` and `false` are literals)
+- characters
+- procedure addresses

+There are no reference types in Lo apart from procedure addresses; shared data is not possible.

-Variables are declared implicitly by assignment:
+**Variables** are declared implicitly by assignment:

 ```
 myInt = 42;
-myFloat = 2.71828;
+myFloat = 42.0;
 testMode = true;
 ```
 *Note: assignment statements in Lo are not expressions.*

-Constants are defined using `is`:
+**Constants** are defined using `is`:

 ```
 theAnswer is 42;
 planetName is "Tralfamadore";
 ```

-Once a constant has been defined in a scope it cannot be redefined.
+Once a constant has been defined it cannot be redefined in the same scope.

 A character value holds a single Unicode code point.
 Character literals can be specified with single quotes.
 Characters may consume more than one byte.